githubkdskkd/Tor-Bridges-List/README.md

 # Tor-Bridges-List
 Updated daily.
 Manually checked for connection.
 If the bridges is not updated yesterday and today, its either: 1.
 I cant find new, working bridge.
 2. Im very busy.
-3. All bridges working(usually still get update, so it can be 3rd + 1st reasons).
+3. All bridges working.
 Status: All bridges working, but i cant find new working one.
 All obfs4 bridges fast except the 4th one.
 3rd webtunnel is the fastest also.